jfet97/tc39-proposal-object-gather/README.md

 // 'obj' will gather arg1 and arg2 directly and all the other params into its 'array' prop
 ```

-__We cannot add any parameters in the function signature if we use the array rest inside an object gather:__
+__We cannot add any parameters in the function signature if we use the array rest inside object gather:__
 ```js
 function F(...obj{par1, par2, ...array}, ...array2) {
     // Error: array2 couldn't be populated
 }
 ```
 &nbsp;
-### The object gather + object gather
+### Object gather + object gather
 More than one _object gather_ could be used toghether, mainly in two ways:
 1. Sibling object gathers
 ```js